-CEOs have other titles depending on the company.
-Chief Financial Officer (CFO), Chief Operating Officer (COO) and Executive Vice President (EVP) are only three more titles of the many that are used by businesses for their top executives.
+CEOs can have other titles, depending on the company.
+Chief Financial Officer (CFO), Chief Operating Officer (COO), and Executive Vice President (EVP) are only three more titles of the many that are used by businesses for their top executives.

 –Overseeing an organization’s finances and preparing budgets

 –Analyzing operations to evaluate the performance of a company or its staff in meeting objectives or to determine areas of potential cost reduction, program improvement, or policy change

 –Negotiating labor and personnel contracts and contracts with suppliers

 –Appointing and supervising the department heads or managers

 –Developing a brand and marketing strategy designed to increase awareness and market share

 While many CEOs engage in these types of activities, their duties largely depend on the size and type of organization.
 Small business owners tend to focus on quality control and day-to-day activities whereas medium and large organizational CEOs focus more on organizational policies and planning strategies.